-BALANCE: A wine has balance when its elements are harmonious and no single element dominates.
+BALANCE: A wine has balance when its elements are harmonious, and no single element dominates.

 BARREL FERMENTED: Denotes wine that has been fermented in small casks (usually 55-gallon oak barrels) instead of larger tanks.
 Advocates believe that barrel fermentation contributes to greater harmony between the oak and the wine, increases body, and adds complexity, texture, and flavor to certain wine types.
-Its liabilities are that more labor is required and greater risks are involved.
+Its liabilities are that more labor is required and more significant risks are involved.
 It is mainly used for whites.